Skip to main content

 RetailNorthstar

-Designed specifically for apparel brands in the $10M–$500M range.
+Designed specifically for startup to mid-sized apparel brands.
 Covers OTB, assortment, buying, and allocation in a single connected workflow with an apparel-native data model.
 Fast onboarding means teams see ROI within the first season.

 Best for enterprise retail